Cooperation Working Group

 - The working group will be responsible for maintenance of the RIPE Document produced by the Enhanced Cooperation Task Force, describing the RIPE community, existing policy development processes and outreach programs.
 The working group explicitly does not have change control over the RIPE Policy Development Process (PDP) itself.

 The working group is also an important channel through which the RIPE community can communicate with others in the Information Society.
 The Chairs are not to become special Ambassadors for RIPE.
 Their role is the same as other RIPE Working Group chairs, which implies they of course could be asked now and then what the status of the working group is.
-The process by which RIPE and RIPE NCC respectively coordinate with other bodies (such as the NRO) and communicate (mostly via RIPE NCC or the chair of RIPE) is not changed by creation and existence of this working group.
+The process by which RIPE and RIPE NCC respectively coordinate with other bodies (such as the NRO) and communicate (mostly via RIPE NCC or the chair of RIPE) is not changed by the creation and existence of this working group.